- Chart

 Disclaimers:

-The data provided is for informational purposes only and does not constitute investment advice.
-Market conditions may change, and past performance is not indicative of future results.
-Consult with a qualified financial advisor before making investment decisions.
+This information is for informational purposes only and does not constitute investment advice.
+Past performance is not indicative of future results.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+Data accuracy and completeness are subject to the availability and reliability of the sources used.

 AI Summarization is directionally correct and might not be accurate.